The Dragon Ring: Cast

-Similarity to the Fantaghirò movies
+Similarity to Fantaghirò

-The film has a few similarities with Lamberto Bava's more successful Fantaghirò movies, besides filming style and special effects.
-In this film Victor falls in love with Desideria without ever seeing her face, and he can only recognise her by her voice.
-In Fantaghirò, Prince Romualdo falls in love with Fantaghirò without properly seeing her face, and he can only recognise her by her eyes.
-Another similarity is that the wicked Selvaggia casts a spell to make Victor fall in love with her, so to hurt Desideria.
-In Fantaghirò the wicked Black Witch casts a spell to make Romualdo fall in love with her, so to hurt Fantaghirò.
+The film has a few similarities with the more successful Fantaghirò franchise also directed by Lamberto Bava, including but not limited to filming style and special effects.
+In this film, Victor falls in love with Desideria without ever seeing her face, and he can only recognise her by her voice.
+In Fantaghirò, or The Cave of the Golden Rose, Prince Romualdo falls in love with Fantaghirò without properly seeing her face, and he can only recognise her by her eyes.
+Another similarity is that the wicked Selvaggia casts a spell to make Victor fall in love with her, to hurt Desideria.
+In Fantaghirò 2, the wicked Black Witch casts a spell to make Romualdo fall in love with her, to hurt Fantaghirò.
 One more similarity is that both Desideria and Fantaghirò dress up as men so that they can fight in a tournament without anyone knowing that they are women.

 Reception

 The film received generally favorable reviews from critics.